 To gain a strong indication that your stock is not infected, you need to have at least 150 sheep inspected over a 12 month period or 500 inspected over a 2 year period.

-How can the Sheep Health Statement help protect trade?
+How can the Sheep Health Declaration help protect trade?

-The Sheep Health Statement provides a means for sellers to promote the sheep with the best OJD assurance.
+The Sheep Health Declaration provides a means for sellers to promote the sheep with the best OJD assurance.

 It is also the most valuable tool by which buyers can assess risk when buying sheep.